asbjornh/vscode-module-templates/README.md

 Templates are defined in VS Code settings.
 If your code is shared by many people it can be nice to put templates in workspace settings (`.vscode/settings.json`) so that they can be used by everyone!

 Below is a config example, showing how a template for a React component can be defined.
-The example template defines a folder, a `.jsx` file and a `.scss` file.
+The example template defines a folder, a `.jsx` file and an `.scss` file.

 ```json
 {